micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ![](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/micro-ROS/micro-ROS_crazyflie_demo/master/assets/diagrams/architecture.puml)

-On the other hand, on the next image you can see a simplified diagram of how is performed the communication path between the drone and the ROS2 network:
+On the other hand, in the image below you can see a simplified diagram of how the communication path between the drone and the ROS2 network is performed:

 ![](images/micro-ROS_crazyflie.png)